Installation Guide

 Verification

-After initialization, you should see the following commands available in your AI agent:
+After initialization, you should see the following commands available in your coding agent:

 /speckit.specify- Create specifications/speckit.plan- Generate implementation plans/speckit.tasks- Break down into actionable tasks